stappersg/ferron-website/src/content/docs/configuration.md

   - The path to the directory used by automatic TLS to store cache data, such as cached certificates.
 Default: None
 - **automaticTLSLetsEncryptProduction** (_bool_; Project Karpacz 0.7.0 and newer)
   - Option to enable production Let's Encrypt ACME endpoint.
 If set to `false`, the staging Let's Encrypt ACME endpoint will be used.
 Default: `true`
+- **loadBalancerHealthCheckWindow** (_u32_; _rproxy_ module; Ferron 1.0.0-beta3 and newer)
+  - A window (in milliseconds) between each failed connection report made by a load balancer.
+Default: `5000`
+- **timeout** (_u32_ or `null`; Ferron 1.0.0-beta3 and newer)
+  - A maximum time (in milliseconds) for server to process the request, after which the server resets the connection.
+If set to `null`, the timeout is disabled.
+It's not recommended to disable the timeout, as disabling it may leave the server vulnerable to Slow HTTP attacks.
+Default: `300000`

 ## Host configuration properties